linuxdeepin/deepin-manual/manual-assets/community/deepin-screen-recorder/en_US/index.md

 - Press the ![print](icon/Print.svg) key on the keyboard to capture the entire monitor screen.
 - Use the screen capture features of various applications such as Tencent QQ and Chrome browser.
-- Use specialized screen capture software to take screenshots, such as the Screen Capture software that comes with the operating system.
+- Use the specialized screen capture software to take screenshots, such as the Screen Capture software that comes with the operating system.

 #### Shortcuts